 Driving and Hiking to the sign is possible.
 (But the best view of the sign is always from afar) 🙂

 On the way back to LAX I had a quick stop at the Civic Center / Grand Park Metro Station, and it’s the downtown area of Los Angeles.
-The city hall was in view once I stepped out the exit in the Grand Park and it’s the finest example of American city architecture.
+The city hall was in view once I stepped out of the exit in the Grand Park and it’s the finest example of American city architecture.

 Buddhist temples, Asian restaurants, galleries, and museums, were found in “J-town,” little Tokyo.
 There were some great Japanese comic and animation stores, and I heard that the California roll was invented right here in Little Tokyo!
 Across the road, the Japanese American National Museum featured a Hello Kitty art exhibition with lots of Hello Kitty limited edition products.